Envirometrix/PredictiveSoilMapping/docs/Introduction.md

 1.  *At local/farm level*:

-    1.  farmers and ranchers who want to maximize production efficiency;
+    1.  farmers and ranchers who want to maximize sustainability and/or production efficiency;

-    2.  fertilizer dealers and agricultural consulting companies;
+    2.  fertilizer dealers and agricultural consulting companies, who want to sell competitive products and services;

     3.  civil engineers who plan roads, airports and similar;